aerobatic/website/content/docs/custom-domains-ssl.md

 If interested, you can read more about the validation process in the [ACM documentation](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html).

 {{% alert warning %}}
-**ALERT:** Some domain registrars such as Namecheap do not allow an "\_" character in a CNAME value.
+Some domain registrars such as Namecheap do not allow an "\_" character in a CNAME value.
 In this case you will need to transfer your nameservers over to a different DNS provider.
 We recommend any of the providers listed in the [apex domains section below](#apex-domains).
 {{% /alert %}}

 Once domain ownership is validated, the domain provisioning process will commence.
 This takes roughly 40 minutes to complete.
 Once complete, you will receive an email from `domains@aerobatic.com` with instructions on how to configure the actual DNS records that cause your domain to resolve to the Aerobatic CDN.

 {{% alert warning %}}
-**IMPORTANT:** Do NOT delete the validation CNAME.
+Do **NOT** delete the validation CNAME.
 It will be re-checked every time the SSL certificate is auto-renewed.
 {{% /alert %}}

 ### DNS Settings